seasharpu/test/README.md

 Clone 'test' repo

+Navigate to opus map.
+Run dotnet restore.

-Console Calculator: navigate to task1 and run dotnetbuild and dotnet run
+Console Calculator: navigate to task1 and dotnet run

-Calculator Tests: run xunit tests in visual studio.
-Test > run all tests (might need to run dotnet build in task1tester first)
+Calculator Tests: run xunit tests in visual studio. navigate to opus and run dotnet test

-API: navigate to task2API and run commands dotnet build and dotnet run. open in browser via localhost and port to see api documentation via swagger at localhost/swagger/
+API: navigate to task2API and run dotnet run. open in browser via localhost and port to see api documentation via swagger at localhost/swagger/

 Frontend: navigate to task2frontend and run npm install and npm run dev. open website on localhost and port and add numbers to sum.
 examples: